Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 Coin ownership refers to the concept of creating a coin with a puzzle that means it can only be spent when signed by the private key of the coin's "owner".
 The goal of wallet software is to generate, interpret and manage these kinds of coins and puzzles.

-The next part of this guide will go further in depth in ChiaLisp, and cover how to write more complex puzzles.
+The next part of this guide will go further in depth in Chialisp, and cover how to write more complex puzzles.
 If any of the material in this part of the guide has got you confused, try returning to it after the next part.